MY STORY

 STORIES THAT STICK.

 My strength lies in telling personal, intimate stories that make grand themes tangible.
-In everything I create, the power of the personal and the vulnerable plays a central role.
-With a ‘show, don’t tell’ approach, I look for stories that let you experience instead of inform you.
-They let you crawl into a different skin.
-In doing so, I trust the intelligence of the viewer to fill in for themselves and I leave room for their own interpretation.
+I always try to make worlds accessible without flattening them, and to make perspectives visible that often remain hidden.
+With a ‘show, don’t tell’ approach, I look for stories that let you experience instead of inform.
+In doing so, I trust the intelligence of the viewer and leave room for their own interpretation.
 Because that is precisely where the power lies to change perspectives.
-With one image that sticks.
-Or one character that you won’t let go of.
+With one image that sticks, or a character that touched your soul.

 MY FIRST FILM.

-With a background (and degree) in anthropology and tourism impact, I traveled to Southern Ethiopia in 2010 to make my first documentary: Framing the Other.
+With a degree in anthropology and tourism impact I traveled to Southern Ethiopia in 2010 to make my first documentary film: Framing the Other.
 Without a film education, but driven by the need to tell a story through film.
-The film unexpectedly grew into a worldwide success, with screenings at more than a hundred festivals and several awards.
-From that moment on I knew: stories in film form are my way to connect people and open up worlds.
+The film grew into a worldwide success by surprise, with screenings at over a hundred festivals and several human rights-related film awards.
+From that moment on I was convinced that film is my means of connecting to people and opening up worlds that seem inaccessible at first.